mautic/mautic/UPGRADE-3.0.md

 *   EventPass removed as it was not needed after the CommonSubscriber was removed.
 *   BabDev/Transifex/* classes were replaced with Mautic/Transifex/*
 *   Mautic\CoreBundle\IpLookup\MaxmindLookup was renamed to Mautic\CoreBundle\IpLookup\AbstractMaxmindLookup and set as abstract class
-*   \Mautic\CoreBundle\CoreParametersHelper can no longer be used to fetch other Symfony parameters, `paths`, `mautic.supported_languages`, `mautic.bundles`, or `mautic.plugin.bundles`.
+*   \Mautic\CoreBundle\CoreParametersHelper can no longer be used to fetch other Symfony parameters, `mautic.paths`, `mautic.supported_languages`, `mautic.bundles`, or `mautic.plugin.bundles`.
-    * For Symfony parametser: Pass them as needed to the constructor of the service
+    * For Symfony parameters: Pass them as needed to the constructor of the service
     * For `mautic.bundles` or `mautic.plugin.bundles` use \Mautic\CoreBundle\Helper\BundleHelper::getMauticBundles() or getPluginBundles() instead
     * For `mautic.supported_languages`, use \Mautic\CoreBundle\Helper\LanguageHelper::getSupportedLanguages()
     * For `mautic.paths`, use \Mautic\CoreBundle\Helper\PathsHelper::getSystemPath() instead